emkuhlmann/KuhlmannGoodShahidCloer_ENV872_EDE_FinalProject/README.md

 Raw/EPA_AQS_annual/annual_conc_by_monitor_year.csv:

-Note that all year files have the same columns, and units marked "yes" are determined by row by the 'Units of Measure' column
+Note that all year files (2005 through 2019) have the same columns, and units marked "yes" are determined by row by the 'Units of Measure' column
 | Column Name  | Description | Data Class | Units
 | ------------- | ------------- | ------------- | ------------- |
 | State Code | state FIPS in which monitor resides | chr | NA |